 Some independent living skills are difficult for people with severe learning and thinking differences.

-emotionally ready to live alone.
-This means he has to be comfortable being away from your home for long periods at a time.
+Kids also need to be emotionally ready to live alone.
+This means they have to be comfortable being away from your home for long periods.

 Here are key skills teens and young adults need before they move away from home and live independently.

 Trouble with personal care can have a big impact on social and work relationships.
-That’s why it’s important to regularly involve your child in shopping for personal care items before he moves out.
-This can help him understand how much they cost and how often they need to be replaced.
-You can also encourage your child to keep a list of the personal care items he needs and where to buy them.
+That’s why it’s important to regularly involve kids in shopping for personal care items before they move out.
+This can help them understand how much these things cost and how often they need to be replaced.
+You can also encourage kids to keep a list of the personal care items they need and where to buy them.

-If your child wants to move out, he needs to know how to do laundry at home or at a laundromat.
-A good way to teach kids to care for their clothes is to break things down into steps.
+People who live on their own need to know how to do their own laundry.
+A good way to teach them how to care for their clothes is to break things down into steps.

 If your child doesn’t know how to do laundry, practice at home.
-Create a list of the supplies he needs to do laundry.
-Then show him how to sort dirty clothes, wash them, and then fold and store them after they’ve been cleaned.
+Create a list of laundry supplies.
+Then show your child how to sort dirty clothes, wash them, and fold and store them after they’re dry.

-Kids who live alone need to be able to manage a budget, pay bills and withdraw and deposit money.
-This may be especially difficult for kids who
+People who live alone need to be able to manage a budget, pay bills, and withdraw and deposit money.
+This may be especially difficult for people who struggle with math.

 Work together to make a list of expenses your child will have when living away from home.
-This includes rent, bills, food, medicine, personal items and recreational activities.
-Be sure to highlight the things your child has to pay for on a regular basis, so he can budget accordingly.
+This includes rent, bills, food, medicine, personal items, and recreational activities.
+Be sure to highlight the things that have to be paid for on a regular basis, so your child can budget accordingly.

 There are lots of apps that can help with money management and budgets.
 Search online or in the app store of your smartphone.
-Encourage your child to find an app he likes and practice with it before leaving home.
+Encourage your child to try some apps and practice with them before leaving home.

 It’s also important to consider what financial arrangement works for you and your child.
 If you plan on sending an allowance, then you may want to send money every two weeks like a paycheck.

-If he has a credit card, be sure to set a limit.
-Figure out what the consequences will be if he overspends, and make sure he’s aware of them.
+If your child has a credit card, be sure to set a limit.
+Figure out what the consequences will be for overspending, and make sure your child is aware of them.

-The ability to prepare and store food safely is key to your child’s health.
-He’ll need to know how to plan meals in advance and how to shop for groceries.
+Preparing and storing food safely is key to good health.
+People who live on their own need to know how to plan meals in advance and how to shop for groceries.
 This includes buying items that will last a few days or longer.
 It also includes knowing which foods can’t be stored for very long.
 Your child needs to know to buy these items one at a time, so they don’t go to waste.

 You may want to create a sample grocery list for your child.
 Talk about which items belong in a cabinet, and which go in the fridge or freezer.
 You can also practice cooking simple meals together.

-Your child will have to know how to get around on his own.
-This means he needs to understand the time it takes to get someplace and the cost of the trip.
+Your child will have to know how to get around town.
+This includes understanding the time it takes to get someplace and the cost of the trip.

-If he plans on using public transportation, have him practice taking the train or bus.
-Schedules can change, so he’ll need to know what to do if this happens.
+People who plan on using public transportation should practice taking the train or bus.
+Schedules can change, so it’s important to know what to do if this happens.

-If he drives, he’ll also need to understand directions.
-Talk about if he’ll use a GPS on his smartphone or other device.
-You may be able to pre-program addresses he visits often.
-He should also know when to fill his gas tank and how much gas costs.
-His budget should account for car care, too, such as repairs and oil changes.
+People who drive also need to understand directions.
+Discuss how to use GPS on a smartphone or other device.
+You may be able to pre-program addresses your child visits often.
+It’s also important to know when to fill the gas tank and how much gas costs.
+Your child’s budget should also account for car care, such as repairs and oil changes.

-If your child uses cabs to get around, he still needs to understand how much money the trip will cost, the amount of time it will take and how to tip.
-He also needs to be able to communicate where he’s going.
+People who use cabs to get around still need to understand how much money the trip will cost, how long it will take, and how to tip.
+They also need to be able to communicate where they’re going.

 Independent living is a serious decision.
-It’s important that you and your child both feel he’s ready to live on his own.
+It’s important that you and your child both feel ready for this step.